Sugar Free Caramel Sauce

-I find that dates are one of the best natural sweeteners since they contain high amounts of naturally occurring sugar with nutrients that help your body stay healthy.
+I find that dates are one of the best natural sweeteners.
+They contain high amounts of naturally occurring sugar with nutrients that help your body stay healthy.
 According to Live Strong dates are a healthier sweetener than white sugar because

 “Unlike white sugar, dates contain blood-glucose-stabilizing fiber as well as antioxidants that make it a healthier sweetener.”